 Our last experiment to validate our analysis and the effectiveness of our overhearing optimization consisted of evaluating the configuration time using vehicular traces from a real road in Madrid, Spain.
-Using the OMNeT++ simulator, we assumed the position and speed of vehicles in a real road from traffic traces, evaluated the overhearing probability (Fig. 11(a)) and measured the GeoSAC configuration time.
-The traces were taken at the three-lane city beltway M40 in Madrid and accounted for the traffic from 8:30 to 9:00 a.m. (which can be considered as near to rush hour).
+Using the OMNeT++ simulator, we assumed the position and speed of vehicles in a real road from traffic traces, evaluated the overhearing probability [see Fig. 11(a)], and measured the GeoSAC configuration time.
+The traces were taken at the three-lane city beltway M40 in Madrid and accounted for the traffic from 8:30 to 9:00 A.M. (which can be considered as near the rush hour).
 The total number of samples was 2560.
-For each sample, we have a time-stamp and vehicle speed.
+For each sample, we have a time stamp and a vehicle speed.
 We considered the measurement point to be the border between two geographical areas and assumed that each vehicle maintains the same speed while traversing the area.
-For our simulation environment, we fixed the distance between two RSUs at 2000m.
-Fig. 11(b) shows the results obtained from the simulation and our mathematical analysis (Eq.
-(24)).
-In our mathematical model, we used the vehicular density calculated from the traces ( $\beta = 54$ veh/km) and the average speed (v = 95km/h).
+For our simulation environment, we fixed the distance between two RSUs at 2000 m.
+Fig. 11(b) shows the results obtained from the simulation and our mathematical analysis [see (24)].
+In our mathematical model, we used the vehicular density calculated from the traces ( $\beta = 54$ veh/km) and the average speed (v =95 km/h).
 As can be observed from Fig. 11(b), the results using real vehicular traces confirm our previous findings, showing how overhearing optimization is able to significantly reduce the IP address configuration time.

 It is worth highlighting the influence of $T{RA}$ on the performance gain provided by overhearing optimization.
-First, with relatively low values of $T{RA}$ (up to 8 seconds), the average configuration time is generally quite low (zero or close to zero) for all the scenarios.
-Second, increasing $T{RA}$ gradually impacts performance by increasing the average configuration time, without abrupt changes.
+First, with relatively low values of $T{RA}$ (up to 8 s), the average configuration time is generally quite low (zero or close to zero) for all the scenarios.
+Second, increasing $T{RA}$ gradually impacts the performance by increasing the average configuration time without abrupt changes.
 This result basically means that the system can be configured to meet certain performance and signaling overhead requirements by setting up the correct $T{RA}$ values on the RSUs.
-Although shorter $T{RA}$ values provide better performance, there is an additional
+Although shorter $T{RA}$ values provide better performance, there is an additional overhead cost that must be considered.
+The next section explores in further detail the tradeoff between signaling overhead and configuration time.